In South Sudan, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 In December 2013, conflict broke out in South Sudan.
-Handicap International was not only forced to briefly suspend its activities and evacuate some staff members, but the organization’s office in Bor, the capital of Jonglei state, was destroyed.
+HI was not only forced to briefly suspend its activities and evacuate some staff members, but the organization’s office in Bor, the capital of Jonglei state, was destroyed.
 In August 2015, an internationally-mediated peace agreement was signed.
 According to UNHCR, as of July 2017, South Sudan is home to nearly 1.8 million internally displaced people (IDPs) and more than 262,560 refugees.
 Nearly 645,000 South Sudanese have sought refuge in neighboring countries.

 - Emergency Response

 - Mental Health Project: "Touching Minds, Raising Dignity"